afmkt/syncraft/docs/internal/lexer-dfa-integration.md

    - Ensure matched length > 0 (anchors are zero-width internally and must not cause zero-length user-level matches).
    - Apply mode action (if any) for the chosen tag.
    - Compute the value (default: substring) and return success advancing index.
-3. Right trim (optional): same as left trim but applied after the main match if configured.

 Notes:
 - Longest-match is scoped to the terminal's allowed tags in the current mode, not globally across grammar alternatives.
 - Anchors `^`/`$` use sentinel `CharSet.START_CP`/`CharSet.END_CP` and are handled inside the DFA; they do not contribute to `resumable` and should never create zero-length user matches.